arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/Optimizer.md

 * `collect-in-cluster`: will appear when a collect node on a coordinator is accompanied by extra collect nodes on the database servers, which will do the heavy processing and allow the collect node on the coordinator to a light-weight aggregation only.
+* `restrict-to-single-shard`: will appear if a collection operation (IndexNode or a data-modification node) will only affect a single shard, and the operation can be restricted to the single shard and is not applied for all shards.
+This optimization can be applied for queries that access a collection only once in the query, and that do not use traversals, shortest path queries and that do not access collection data dynamically using the `DOCUMENT`, `FULLTEXT`, `NEAR` or `WITHIN` AQL functions.
+  Additionally, the optimizer will only pull off this optimization if can safely determine the values of all the collection's shard keys from the query, and when the shard keys are covered by a single index (this is always true if the shard key is the default `_key`).

 Note that some rules may appear multiple times in the list, with number suffixes.
 This is due to the same rule being applied multiple times, at different positions